European car sales show little sign of upturn

 Renault was also among the biggest decliners in France, with a 20 percent drop for its namesake brand.

-French sales by General Motors’ (GM.N) Opel brand dropped by a quarter, and Ford’s (F.N) sales fell 16.6 percent.
+French sales by General Motors’ (GM.N) Opel brand dropped by a quarter and Ford’s (F.N) fell 16.6 percent.
 Light commercial vehicle sales tumbled faster than cars.

 “But the delivery van sales are a clear sign that economic activity is still very weak,” spokesman Francois Roudier said.